Darkone83/ModXo-RP2040-Tiny/README.md

 A PCB redesign on the ModXo V1.0 with added support for Epimetheus

-This is designed on Team Resutgents and Shalx's work on an open source modchip
+This is designed around Team Resutgents and Shalx's work on ModXo an open source modchip, additoinally support for OfficialTeamUIX's Epimetheus has been encorporated in to the PCB

-For more information on the softwareside of things please visit : https://github.com/Team-Resurgent/Modxo
+For more information on the software side of things please visit : https://github.com/Team-Resurgent/Modxo

+For more information on Epimetheus please visit: https://github.com/OfficialTeamUIX/Epimetheus

 Please note: No firmware is provided for the STM32 you will need to either code your own firmware or legaly obtain a firmware image